Local Priorities for 2018-19

-The League of Women Voters of the San Antonio Area has three Program priorities and two Voter Service priorities for the 2017-18 year.
+The League of Women Voters of the San Antonio Area has three Program priorities and two Voter Service priorities for the 2018-19 period.
 Committees have been established to focus on public education, transportation and water.
-Plans for Get Out the Vote and Running for Elected Office workshop are still being organized.
+The Empowering Voters Project is getting started.
+The Running for Elected Office workshops have been completed and are expected to be repeated.
+Materials from the three workshops held between November 2017 and March 2018 can be found here.

 Committee members are needed.
 Those interested should email email@example.com.